processone/docs.ejabberd.im/content/admin/configuration/modules.md

 Bidirectional-streams Over Synchronous HTTP.
 It makes it possible to simulate long lived connections required by XMPP over the HTTP protocol.
-In practice, this module makes it possible to use XMPP in a browser without Websocket support and more generally to have a way to use XMPP while having to get through an HTTP proxy.
+In practice, this module makes it possible to use XMPP in a browser without WebSocket support and more generally to have a way to use XMPP while having to get through an HTTP proxy.

 __Available options:__